coregiu/pooled-connection-client/README.md

 # pooled connection client
-Supply basic and pooled management of connections, such as sftp, snmp and so on.
+Supply basic and pooled management of connections, such as sftp, shell and so on.

 Using common-pool2 as pool manager.
 Thread safety.